maarten-pennings/SevenSegment-over-Serial/enclosure2/readme.md

 Here is the STL file for the enclosure.
 It is a single [stl file](enclosure.stl)
+Print on my Cetus3D (0.15mm layer height, 13% infill, fine quality, with support and raft) was estimated at 1.9h and 15.0g of PLA.

 ## 3D print results on Cetus3D